-Following Booker, most courts hold that this factor looks to "national disparities, not differences among co-conspirators."
-However, in the proper case, the sentencing court may look to codefendant disparity when fashioning a reasonable sentence.
-The following cases address issues relating to unwarranted sentencing disparity.
-Disparity among codefendants, according to courts, can be reasonable for a number of reasons, such as "differences in criminal histories, the offenses of conviction, or one coconspirator's decision to plead guilty and cooperate with the government."
-He
+Following Booker, most courts hold that this factor looks to "national disparities, not differences among co-conspirators."163 However, in the proper case, the sentencing court may look to codefendant disparity when fashioning a reasonable sentence.164 The following cases address issues of unwarranted sentencing disparities.

-144 United States v.
+163 United States v.
 Fry, 792 F.3d 884, 892 (8th Cir.
 2015) (collecting cases for same).